apache/solr-site/content/pages/community.md

 IDEs.
 For Eclipse, look at [EGit](http://www.eclipse.org/egit/).
 IntelliJ has git support bundled, if you have installed the command line version.

-> **NOTE:** We are in a transition period where Solr code still lives in <https://github.com/apache/lucene-solr>, but will soon move to the new Solr repository.

 #### Web Access (read-only) ####

 The source code can be browsed at <https://github.com/apache/solr> and also <https://gitbox.apache.org/repos/asf?p=solr.git>.